aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/dms.md

 6. After entering the values click on **Create task**.
 7. At this point, the task should start migrating data from the source Oracle database to the Amazon Aurora RDS instance.
 ![Migration Task Progress](images/migration_progress.png)
-8. Go to **Database migration tasks** to monitor the task progress and once the task status is **Load complete**, your data should have been replicated to the target database.
+8. Go to **Database migration tasks** to monitor the task progress and once the task status is **Load complete**, your data should have been migrated to the target database.
 ![Migration Task Progress](images/migration_complete.png)

-#### Validate the data replication result
+#### Validate the migration result

 1. Click on your task **oracle-migration-task** and scroll to the **Table statistics** section to view how many rows have been moved.
     ![Table statistics](images/table_statistics.png)
 2. If there is any error, the status color changes from green to red.
-Click on **View logs** link for the logs.
+Click on the **View logs** link for the logs.
 3. On the target Aurora database, check the tables for migrated data using SQL Developer.
      ![Verify Target database](images/verify_target_db.png)

 #### Restore the foreign keys
-1. When the full load is complete, enable the foreign key constraints.
+1. After the full load is complete, enable the foreign key constraints.

 ```
 ### Add foreign keys on the target database